joycechau/CorgiChomp/docs/js-proposal.md

 * Vanilla JavaScript and ``` jquery ``` for overall structure, game logic, and DOM manipulation
 * HTML5 Canvas for rendering
-* Webpack to bundle and serve up the various scripts.
+* Webpack to bundle and serve up the various scripts

 ### Implementation Timeline